THE JULIUS GOLDBERG

 At that time, Russians were regarded with suspicion by American authorities but ironically, post World War I Germany was not perceived as a threat and was widely viewed as an excellent place to invest.
 It was Leon Theremin’s association with the German company Goldberg and Sons that facilitated his entry into the United States.
 The truth of the matter was that Goldberg and Sons, although officially registered in Berlin, was owned and operated entirely by Russians and had probable associations with Russian intelligence agencies.

 When Leon Theremin and Julius Goldberg came to New York City in December of 1927 to present their new musical invention to the American public, Theremin was 31 and Goldberg was 39.
 The details of their extraordinary saga in the United States are recounted in THEREMIN, ETHER MUSIC AND ESPIONAGE.
-It is my impression from everything I have learned that Leon Theremin, apart from being a genius, was a dreamer (and a little bit of an opportunist) while Julius Goldberg was an opportunist (and a little bit of a dreamer).

 Once the Victor theremin had been put onto the market in the fall of 1929, Julius Goldberg went to work promoting it.
 We do not know how proficient he was on the instrument but he was part of the group consisting of ten theremins and performed on stage at Carnegie Hall in the spring of 1930.
 As mentioned above, he was also part of the ELECTRIO.